squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 ## Conclusion

 Well, that's all I've got.
-There's a few things I left out due to them being too insignificant, or because I forgot about some weird behavior I added support for at some point, or because I'm not (yet) aware of some bugs/quirks in the Windows RC compiler.
+There's a few things I left out due to them being too insignificant, or because I have forgotten about some weird behavior I added support for at some point, or because I'm not (yet) aware of some bugs/quirks of the Windows RC compiler.
 If you got this far, thanks for reading.
 Like [`resinator`](https://github.com/squeek502/resinator) itself, this ended up taking a lot more effort than I initially anticipated.

-If there's something to take away from this article, I hope it'd be something about the usefulness of fuzzing (or adjacent techniques) in turning up obscure bugs/behaviors.
+If there's something to take away from this article, I hope it'd be something about the usefulness of fuzzing (or adjacent techniques) in exposing obscure bugs/behaviors.
 If you have written software that lends itself to fuzz testing in any way, I highly encourage you to consider trying it out.
 On `resinator`'s end, there's still a lot left to explore in terms of fuzz testing.
 I'm not fully happy with my current approach, and there are aspects of `resinator` that are not being properly fuzz tested yet.

-I've just [released an initial version of standalone `resinator`](https://github.com/squeek502/resinator/releases) if you'd like to try it out (if you're a Zig user, see [this post](https://www.ryanliptak.com/blog/zig-is-a-windows-resource-compiler/) for details on how to use the version of `resinator` included in the Zig compiler).
-My next steps will be [adding support for converting `.res` files to  COFF object files](https://github.com/squeek502/resinator/issues/7) (in order for Zig to be able to [use its self-hosted linker for Windows resources](https://github.com/ziglang/zig/issues/17751)).
-As always, I'm expecting that feature to be pretty straightforward to implement, but the precedence is not in my favor for that assumption holding.
+I've just [released an initial version of `resinator` as a standalone program](https://github.com/squeek502/resinator/releases) if you'd like to try it out (if you're a Zig user, see [this post](https://www.ryanliptak.com/blog/zig-is-a-windows-resource-compiler/) for details on how to use the version of `resinator` included in the Zig compiler).
+My next steps will be [adding support for converting `.res` files to  COFF object files](https://github.com/squeek502/resinator/issues/7), in order for Zig to be able to [use its self-hosted linker for Windows resources](https://github.com/ziglang/zig/issues/17751).
+As always, I'm expecting COFF object file conversion to be pretty straightforward to implement, but the precedence is definitely not in my favor for that assumption holding.

 <div>